 The excess of a fund's assets over its liabilities.
-A negative fund balance is sometimes called a deficit.
-A positive fund balance is sometimes called a surplus.
+A negative fund balance is sometimes referred to as a deficit.
+A positive fund balance is sometimes referred to as a surplus.
 A portion of the Township's General Fund estimated actual ending fund balance may be re-appropriated as a source of funds to balance the following year's budget.